bucharest-gold/szero-grunt/README.md

       summary: false
     }

-The above values are the default value and you are only required to list the you want to override.
-If you are happy with the default you don't need a configuration at all.
+The above values are the default values and you are only required to list the ones you want to override.
+If you are happy with the defaults you don't need a configuration at all.

 ### Usage
 With the configuration above running is simply a matter of: